metabypass/captcha-solver-python/README.md

 | 401	        |  Error	 | your access token expired, create another application

 ## There are two approaches for utilizing Metabypass-python:
-1. Download 'MetaBypass_Codes' folder and follow these steps:
+1. Download 'MetaBypass_Codes' folder and follow these steps for each type of Captcha:

     ### Text_Captcha
     Using the  base64.b64encode function to get a bytes object for transferring images as text in API requests